cloudfoundry-attic/cf-abacus-broker/demo/java-demo-client/README.md

 You can access your org guid by executing `cf org <name> --guid` or you can put a random guid-like string there.

-If you want to send different kind of usage you can configure it from `webapp/App.js`, by replacing the following variable: `usageModelData`.

 By default the app sends:
   ```
   [